fhattl01/youin/README.md

 ## Instructions for Cloning this Repository

 If you decide to clone this repository you will need to setup crashlytics with your own API key.
+First create a crashlytics account and configure the crashlytics plugin for Android Studio.

-In order to do this define a string resource file with a property with a string resource named "crashlyticskey".
+Next, in order to connect to your  define a string resource file with a property with a string resource named "crashlyticskey".
 Put your secret crashlytics api key in this resource.
 The resource file should look like this:

 ```xml
     <?xml version="1.0" encoding="utf-8"?>